luomus/pyha/docs/Database.md

 deactivate
 ```

-where <XXXX> is the largest number in the `/Pyha/project/Pyha/migrations/` folder.
+where <XXXX> is the largest number in the `/pyha/project/pyha/migrations/` folder.

 ## Data model
+NOTE: These might not be up-to-date.
+The latest models can be found in the file `/pyha/project/pyha/models.py`.

 ### Request:
 A single data request.
-NOTE: Prob not up to date?
-At least sensDecisions feature is no longer in use -> Sensitive data is no longer approved separately?

 ```
 id = models.AutoField (primary_key = True) #id starts at one and goes up